douglasgreen/outlines/computing/software_architecture/software_architecture.md

 Balancing Act:

 -   Essential for Product Quality: Both functional and non-functional requirements are crucial for the success of the product.
 Functional requirements define what the system does, while non-functional requirements define how the system operates.
--   Trade-Offs: Often, there\'s a need to balance trade-offs between different types of requirements.
+-   Trade-Offs: Often, there's a need to balance trade-offs between different types of requirements.
 For example, achieving higher performance might mean compromising on portability.

 Strategies for Balancing: